 Personal Injury in Nevada

 There are many types of situations in which a person sustains an injury due to some other party’s careless or reckless conduct.
 I have represented injured people in many different types of claims.
-Some of the common claims resulted from following list of areas:
+Some of the common claims resulted from the following list of areas:

 Automobile Accidents, Work Related Injuries, Nursing Home Negligence, Defective Products, Wrongful Death, Big Rig Accidents, Bicycle Accidents, Motorcycle Accidents, Burn Injuries, Brain Injuries, Spinal Injuries, Negligent Security, Dog Bite Claims, Uninsured/Underinsured Motorist Claims, Slip and Fall Accidents.